HfH-DLC/pressbooks-hfh/README.md

 ### H5P Details iFrame Resize Fix

 If a h5p is inside a closed details element, the iframe's height will not be set correctly in Safari.
-We fix this be calling a window resize event whenver a details element is toggled.
+We fix this by calling a window resize event whenver a details element is toggled.

-Implemented in `components/js/details_h5p_iframe_resize.js`
+Implemented in `components/js/details_h5p_iframe_resize_fix.js`

 ### Gamipress Notifications H5P Fix